tpduong/UncomfortableEggnog/README.md

 >
 >
 > - __Add a review / Rate a package / Download a package__
-> To write a review, rate a package, or download a package to your
+> To write a review, rate a package, or download a package, click on the name of that package.
+You can only review and rate a package once.
+If you rate a package a second time, it will replace the first review and rating.

 > - __Further Instructions__
 > Visit our GitHub repo for Jarvis Voice Command Desktop Application for further instructions on how to use the desktop app.

 ## Development

+### Requirements
+- Node 0.10.x
+- MongoDB

 ### Installing Dependencies